 30 Truly, these times of ignorance Elohim overlooked, but now He commands all men everywhere to repent,

 31 because He has appointed a day on which He will judge the world in righteousness by the Man whom He has ordained.
 He has given assurance of this to all by raising Him from the dead.”

-Let us make no mistake: Yahweh is all-powerful, and He can bestow eternal life upon those who do not know of His festival days: that is up to Him.
-But what can we say for those who know His Instructions, and who know that His festival days are shadows of prophetic things still to come, but who do not keep or cherish them?
+Let us make no mistake: Yahweh is all-powerful, and He can bestow eternal life upon those who do not know of His feast days: that is up to Him.
+But what can we say for those who know His Instructions, and who know that His feast days are shadows of prophetic things still to come, but who do not keep or cherish them?
 If we know what is right, but choose not to do it, is it still reckoned to us for righteousness?

 Ya’akov (James) 4:17